 Local Grant Funding

 If you would like to explore local opportunities for funding to help with your National DPP organization, please contact your local health department National DPP lead.
 They will let you know of technical support and funding opportunities available in your area.

 Upcoming Lifestyle Coach Trainings

-There are several CDC-recognized coach training organizations you can contact to find out where and when the next 2-day training will be held.
-Also, Utah has two Master Trainers offering trainings throughout the year.
+Visit our Lifestyle Coach training section for the dates of our next 2-day training.
+Also, there are several national CDC-recognized coach training organizations you can contact to find out where and when their training will be held.

 CDC Updates on the National DPP